Removal of the parotid salivary gland

 Information for patients from the British Association of Oral and Maxillofacial Surgeons (BOAMS)

-This leaflet has been designed to answer some of the common questions patients have about this treatment option.
-It is not meant to replace the information discussed between you and your doctor, but can act as a starting point for such a discussion or as a useful reminder of the key points.
-If after reading this leaflet you still have questions, please ask a member of staff.
+This leaflet aims to answer some of the common questions patients have about this treatment.
+It is not meant to replace the information discussed between you and your doctor.
+However, it can act as a starting point for such a discussion or as a useful reminder of the key points.

 What is the parotid gland?

-The parotid gland is a salivary gland that lies immediately in front of the ear.
+The parotid gland is a salivary gland that lies in front of the ear.
 Saliva drains from it through a tube that opens on the inside of the cheek, next to the upper back teeth.
+This tube is called the parotid duct.

 The parotid gland is most commonly operated on to remove a lump.